cc-ai/climate-code/README.md

-# Deep learning for flood forecasting
+# Time series forecasting for rivers' discharge

 `data` contains a summary of pre and post-processed datasets and links for download.